sinatra/sinatra.github.com/_posts/2011-03-03-blog-revived.markdown

 title: Blog revived
 author: Konstantin Haase
 author_url: http://rkh.im
-publish_date: Thursday, February 2, 2011
+publish_date: Thursday, March 3, 2011
 ---

 It has been quiet on this blog recently.
 Announcements, like the 1.0 and 1.1